Click to play music.

 Photographers unknown.

 Greetings all and a continuous wish for health and prosperity to you and yours.
-Hope this stat finds your day going well and that tomorrow will be even better.
+Hope this Internet Web Page finds your day going well and that tomorrow will be even better.
 Have some "Inside" time as the weather outside is not that great.
 It is even trying to snow with a snowflake or two being spotted.
 Now, this gives me some "Keyboard" time.
 Will get the old fingers moving and in tune with the old brain and try to type out something that makes sense.
 Just hope that it will be worth reading and that there will be a few that will stay tuned until the end.
 Hope to give each reader a chance to go back in time to a more tranquil and peaceful time, namely the late thirties.
 I have not researched any of this material and all of it is just what I recall being told.
 Will get a few names and dates incorrect and feel free to come on back at me to inform me of such.
 I will probably leave out some pertinent parts and maybe even a name of two.
 Have tolerance with me here and correct me if you so desire.

 Please remember that pictures that were taken back in the thirties, for the most part, were not the best of quality.
 Also, be advised that any picture that I will use will have to be scanned and converted to a digital image, thus some quality will be lost in this process.

 It does not look like much, does it?
 The picture, above, is an old photograph, taken almost seventy years ago.
 It was copied and then the copy was copied and then I changed it to a digital image.
 Let me see if I can make some sense of it.
 The black "Glob" in the middle is the old Rockport Ferry.
 You can even see some water below the ferry.
-On the left is the "Left Bank" of the Green River at Rockport and where US Hwy.
-62 enters the ferry.
+On the left is the "Right Bank" of the Green River at Rockport, and where US Hwy.
+62 met the ferry.
 You can pick out a man tying off the ferry so that the cars can be offloaded.
 Well, where is the River?
 In the background and on the right is the river.
 It is frozen over.
 Ice is continually being broken, for a path, so that the ferry can still run.
 Picture appears to have been taken from the Railroad Bridge.
 Ah, now the situation may look a little better.
 More pictures to follow with an explanation at I see it.

 Maybe it's true that life begins at fifty.